-To alleviate the data scarcity problem and advance AL research, we gathered audio clips and their corresponding raw descriptions from multiple web sources, drawing inspiration from the collection process of the Conceptual Captions datasets \cite{sharma2018cc3m, changpinyo2021cc12m}.
-Nevertheless, the raw descriptions obtained through web crawling exhibit a high degree of noise.
-For instance, some descriptions do not present the audio content, while some are not sentences but only words or phrases.
-Furthermore, certain descriptions contain extraneous information unrelated to the audio, such as recording devices, time, and locations.
+To alleviate the data scarcity problem and advance AL research, we gathered audio clips and their corresponding raw descriptions from multiple sources, drawing inspiration from the collection process of the Conceptual Captions datasets \cite{sharma2018cc3m, changpinyo2021cc12m}.
+Our collection encompasses data from three web platforms—FreeSound\footnote{\url{https://freesound.org/}}, BBC Sound Effects\footnote{\url{https://sound-effects.bbcrewind.co.uk/}}, and SoundBible\footnote{\url{https://soundbible.com/}}—as well as from an audio tagging dataset, AudioSet.
+These comprehensive and varied sources are instrumental to enriching the depth and breadth of our dataset.
+Nevertheless, the harvested raw descriptions may range from complete sentences to fragmented phrases, lists of keywords or tags, and exhibit a high degree of noise.
+For instance, some descriptions do not represent the audio content at all, and certain descriptions contain extraneous information unrelated to the audio, such as recording devices, time, and locations.
 As a result, these unrefined raw descriptions hinder the learning of robust audio-language representations and are ill-suited for direct application in tasks like automated audio captioning.
 To process harvested data, Conceptual Captions 3M (CC3M) \cite{sharma2018cc3m} applied a series of complex rules to filter and transform candidate image-caption pairs and it only keeps around 0.2\% of originally harvested data.
-As compared to image-description pairs, the limited number of audio-description pairs available on the web makes it impractical to accept such a high rate of discarding.
+When compared to image-description pairs, the limited number of audio-description pairs available on the web makes it impractical to accept such a high rate of discarding.